venkateshakula1729/cs425-2025-/README.md

 2. Iterates through connected clients
 3. Sends messages using send_all for reliability
 4. Handles partial sends and network errors
+### Message Delivery
+I implemented a reliable message delivery system using the `send_all` function that ensures complete message transmission even if the underlying TCP send calls only transmit partial data.
+This was crucial for maintaining message integrity in a chat application.

 ### Code Flow
 1. Server startup: